vrabit/fantasybot/README.md

        </details>

-    - Set `Integration Type` Guild Install
+    - Set `Integration Type` to Guild Install

     - Use `Generated URL` to invite the bot to your server